 The statewide eviction moratorium (HB 4401) will last until June 30, 2021.
 This means that, with limited exceptions, landlords cannot evict renters for nonpayment or without cause until July of 2021.

 The protections for renters under the statewide moratorium are not automatic!
 To be protected from eviction for nonpayment after December 31, 2020, renters must fill out and sign a sworn declaration of financial hardship and give it to their landlords in order to be protected from eviction.
-Oregon Law Center has shared a version of this declaration and answers to frequently asked questions.

 - Lane County Rent Assistance